It's Rush Limboy and this, the one and only Excellence in Broadcasting Network.

 At best, subsistence, the norm.

-Nancy Pelosi's a millionaire.
+Nancy Pelosi is a millionaire.

-How does she become a millionaire?
+How did she become a millionaire aside from marrying it?

 Do you think she did it on food stamps?